rgorge/minimal-mistakes/_pages/virtualization-101.md

 <a name="INTRODUCTION"></a>
 <h1>Overview and brief history of virtualization technology</h1>

-The story of virtualization begins in 1999 when young company VMWare has released product VMWare Workstation.
+The story of virtualization began in 1999 when young company VMWare has released product VMWare Workstation.
 This was a first commercial product that provided virtualization for desktop/client applications.
 Virtualization of the server part started a little bit later in the form of ESX Server product that evolved in ESXi (i stands for integrated).
 This product is being used widely in IT and Telco private clouds as hypervisor for server-side applications.

 <cut/>